minamijoyo/tfmigrate/README.md

 The `state` migration updates the state in a single directory.
 It has the following attributes.

 - `dir` (optional): A working directory for executing terraform command.
 Default to `.` (current directory).
+- `workspace` (optional): A terraform workspace.
+Defaults to "default".
 - `actions` (required): Actions is a list of state action.
 An action is a plain text for state operation.
 Valid formats are the following.
   - `"mv <source> <destination>"`
   - `"rm <addresses>...`